Hitesh103/MonkeyTales_newsapp/README.md

 MoneyTales is a daily updated news app that allows you to stay up-to-date on the latest business, finance, and economic news.
 The app is built using React.js, making it fast and user-friendly.

 ## Features

+• Daily updated news from a variety of sources using the NewsAPI

 • Browse news articles by category (sports, entertainment,business, finance, economics, etc.)

 • Login and logout functionality using React and React Router